Home > Investors > Annual Meeting > Information Circular > Board

 • Non-Executive Chairman: On February 13, 2024, following a thorough review of our Board leadership structure, our Executive Chairman transitioned to the Chairman role.

 • Board Independence: We adopted a minimum independence standard of two-thirds for our Board.
-As of March 20, 2024, 82% of our directors have been determined to be independent.
+As of March 27, 2025, 80% of our director nominees have been determined to be independent.

 • Committee Independence: All of our Board committees are comprised entirely of independent directors.